Hiking the Crouching Lion Trail on Oʻahu, Hawaiʻi

 Native Plants on the Crouching Lion Trail

-If you would like to learn more about identifying these and other native Hawaiian plants from across the islands, I encourage you to check out my separate post below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide